ccssmnn/tilly/src/content/blog/self-hosting/en.md

 - Export from the official deployment and use your data in development or your own deployment (I use this myself for debugging)
 - Move your data between instances anytime
-- Come back to the official version whenever you want
+- Come back to the official version whenever you want (I'd love that 😊)

 No lock-in, ever.